Skip to content

 • File Properties: This includes details like the author of a document, when it was created or changed, tags, and other file information.

-Apps you use can also add to the index.
-For example, Microsoft Outlook indexes your emails so you can search your inbox quickly, even when you’re offline.
-This helps you search different kinds of data much better.
+Apps, such as Microsoft Outlook, add to the Windows 11 file index.
+Microsoft Outlook indexes your emails, allowing you to search your inbox quickly, even without an internet connection.
+This feature improves the search for different kinds of data.

 Summary